Brandenlanghals/Android-App-StockPro-/README.md

 ## Innovation and Challenges

 - The most challenging part of this project was implementing the SMS feature for alerting the user when an inventory item is low.
 I originally tried to create a checkbox during initial account creation that would initiate the SMS permissions prompt but could not get it to function as intended.
 Taking a loss, I removed the checkbox and moved the SMS permissions to prompt the user only during their first time logging into the app.
 As it stands, after a successful login, the user will receive the prompt.
-One area of innovation was implementing real-time inventory updates.
+Once the prompt was appearing when I wanted it to, I was then able to set parameters for when to send an SMS message based on both the user permissions, and the set quatity which I considered to be low (less than 2).

 ## Successful Component Demonstration